FormantIO/ros2-adapter/README.md

 For a full list of Formant telemetry types, see: https://formant.readme.io/docs/how-telemetry-streams-work

-List of what is currently supported by the Formant ROS2 Adapter:
+For a list of what is currently supported by the Formant ROS2 Adapter:

 #### Basic datapoints
 - Numeric (UInt, Int, and Float types) :heavy_check_mark: